peterhinch/micropython_eeprom/eeprom/i2c/I2C.md

  1. `eeprom_i2c.py` Device driver.
  2. `bdevice.py` (In root directory) Base class for the device driver.
- 3. `eep_i2c.py` Test programs for above.
+ 3. `eep_i2c.py` Pyboard test programs for above.
+ 4. `wemos_i2c_eeprom.py` Test program using a Wemos D1 mini ESP8266 board.

-Installation: copy files 1 and 2 (optionally 3) to the target filesystem.
+Installation: copy files 1 and 2 (optionally 3 and/or 4) to the target
+filesystem.

 # 4. The device driver